 Not all preschool cognitive development activities are created equal.

 This is why it’s so important for early childhood educators to choose the right activities so children develop cognitive skills, including language skills, gross motor coordination and critical thinking skills to their fullest potential.

 It’s been well-documented that the preschool years are critical for building the foundation for learning in the K-12 school years.
-During this foundation-building preschool time, your child will begin to play games that will develop cognitive skills and cognitive function.
+During this foundation-building preschool time in childhood development, your child will begin to play games that will develop cognitive skills and cognitive function.
 Preschoolers start to form a whole new understanding as they expand their experiences with the world around them.

 Preschoolers are eager to learn how the world works, and the best way for them to learn at this age is through play.

-If you’re asking yourself how children can improve their cognitive skills, the following are examples of some of our top activities to incorporate into your daily routine to promote preschool cognitive development.
+If you’re asking yourself how children can improve their cognitive skills, the following are examples of some of our top activities to incorporate into your daily routine to promote preschoolers’ cognitive development.

-Wondering what are some activities to build cognitive skills in the classroom?
+Wondering what are some activities to build cognitive skills and promote cognitive development in the classroom?
 Here are some examples:

 Memory matching games or simple card games like Go Fish allow preschoolers to intellectually work through a problem to find the answer or a solution which will boost cognitive development.